Galina-Makarchuk/customer_behavior_project/README.md

 # Exploratory Data Analysis Project
-Comprehensive customers' behavior and shopping habits analysis.
+Customers' behavior and shopping habits analysis.

 __Goal of the project:__ provide a report on customers' shopping habits.